exonum/exonum-doc/src/index.md

 ### Services & Clients

-The following 2 topics provide valuable insights how to develop with Exonum:
+The following 2 topics provide valuable insights on how to develop with Exonum:

 - [*Services*](architecture/services.md) are the main building block of the Exonum architecture